msampaio/musicontour/docs/user-doc-0.1.rst

 Functions buttons comprise all `Contour operations
 <contour-operations.html>`_ available in VLCM.
 To make an operation
-insert the contour and parameter (if necessary) in `Input text areas`_, and click the button you choose.
+insert the contour and parameter (if necessary) in `Input text area`_, and click the button you choose.

 The Plot button generates the given contour plotting.